algorand-devrel/demo-zk/README.md

 ./generate_proof.sh
 ```

-*Note* This must be done prior to running the contract since it relies on the Verification Key and Proof generated during this step
+**Note:** This must be done prior to running the contract since it relies on the Verification Key and Proof generated during this step

 ### Demo